spiceai/docs/spiceaidocs/docs/components/data-connectors/graphql.md

 :::warning[Limitations]

 - The GraphQL data connector does not support variables in the query.
-- Filter pushdown is not currently supported; however, when using the limit, the connector will request only the necessary data.
+- Filter pushdown, with the exclusion of `LIMIT`, is not currently supported.
+Using a `LIMIT` will reduce the amount of data requested from the GraphQL server.

 :::